Killing of Gabby Petito: Last reported activities and sightings

 On August 17, Laundrie took a flight from Salt Lake City to Tampa, Florida, leaving Petito behind.
 Petito spent several days at a Fairfield Inn and Suites hotel near Salt Lake City International Airport, according to staff, and checked out on August 24.
 It was later explained by the Laundrie family attorney that he made the trip to "obtain some items and empty and close the storage unit to save money as they contemplated extending the road trip".
 Laundrie returned on August 23 to rejoin Petito and continue the trip.

-Petito's mother said that she last spoke to her daughter on August 25 and had been told that the couple were traveling from Utah to Grand Teton and Yellowstone National Parks.
+Petito's mother said that she last spoke to her daughter on August 25 and had been told that the couple were traveling from Utah to Grand Teton and Yellowstone national parks.
 On August 25, the final post was made on Petito's Instagram account, which consisted of photos of herself taken in front of a butterfly mural outside a restaurant in Ogden, Utah.

-Eyewitness accounts of the couple thereafter were as follows: